eyedeekay/i2p-mattermost-desktop/README.md

     etc/i2pd/tunnels.conf.d

-Chromium lets you set --proxy-bypass-list down to the port, so for instance with the client tunnel running on 127.0.0.1:8065.
-So for instance, you can run
+Chromium lets you set --proxy-bypass-list down to the port, so for instance with the client tunnel running on 127.0.0.1:8065, you can run

         chromium --incognito \
           --proxy-server="127.0.0.1:0" \